Bethamangala: History

 The river Palar flows from the Nandi Hills and a dam on it creates the Bethamangala lake and further downstream another dam creates the Ramasagara.
 Inscriptions indicate that the embankment of Bethamangala breached in 950 AD and again in 1155 AD.

 Bethamangala is home to the several temples including the Vijayendra temple, which dates back to the period of the Gangas and has been renovated by the Hoysalas and the Vijayanagar rulers.
 Lord Venkateshwara Temple in Bangaru Tirupati (Guttahalli), Kotilingeshwara Temple.
-Sri Kodandaramaswamy Temple in Chennapalli near Kotiligeshwara has been newly Renovated by Kammasandra Suresh who is a Social Worker and the native of Chennapalli.
+The Sri Kodandaramaswamy Temple in Chennapalli near Kotiligeshwara has been newly renovated by Kammasandra Suresh who is a Social Worker and the native of Chennapalli.
 Villagers also joined hands for the renovation of this temple which is popularly known as Sri Ram Mandir of this region.
-Recently Renovated Lord Venkateshwara Temple in Mahadevapura Village are located close to the town.
+Recently renovated Lord Venkateshwara Temple in Mahadevapura Village is located close to the town.